Ihave had disturbing fantasies about what may happen to Vassal and me. They are similar to the scenarios the Bigheads described to us a few days ago.

 * * *

 I do not criticize either, usually, but sometimes I do, as in the above harangue.
-Perhaps he is nicer than I am; or less conflicted, more persuaded that the casualties of war are inevitable and therefore acceptable products of our needs and nature.
-My occasional self-righteous outbursts about the matter may also be byproducts of my hermetic life with him.
+Perhaps he is nicer than I am; or less conflicted, persuaded as he is that the casualties of war are inevitable and therefore acceptable products of our needs and nature.
+It has occured to me that myoccasional self-righteous outbursts about the matter, as above, may in part be byproducts of my hermetic life with him.
 In my isolation, my inner demons emerge and confront me.
-They remind me of my childhood upsets and schoolgirl squabbles, and of my continuing sojourn in academia, where the free exchange of ideas can be vicious (because the stakes are so low, some wags say).
+They remind me of my childhood upsets and schoolgirl squabbles, and of my sojourn in academia, where the free exchange of ideas can be vicious (because the stakes are so low, some wags say).
 Such tribulations have always struck me as heartless and wasteful.
 I wish to defeat them, end them.
-To some extent, perhaps, that is why I take arms against taking arms.
+To some extent, perhaps, that is why, here, I have taken arms against taking arms.

 Probably, of course, as usual, my worry is ado about nothing.
 As far as Vassal and I know, any threats to us are remote and will remain so—people setting fires online at most, not literally.
 With the help of our government defenders, we should survive anything anyone tries to do to us.